DBremen/DirksWiki/docs/Personal_Development/7_habits_of_highly_effective_people.md

 human and public relations techniques and the other was positive mental attitude (PMA).

-If I try to use human influence strategies and tactics of how to get other people to do what I want, to work better, to be more motivated, to like me and each other \-- while my character is fundamentally flawed, marked by duplicity and insincerity \-- then, in the long run, I cannot be successful.
-My duplicity will breed distrust, and everything I do \-- even using so-called good human relations techniques \-- will be perceived as manipulative.
-It simply makes no difference how good the rhetoric is or even how good the intentions are; if there is little or no trust, there is no foundation for permanent success.
-Only basic goodness gives life to technique.

 This brings into focus one of the basic flaws of the personality ethic.
 To try to change outward attitudes and behaviors does very little good in the long run if we fail to examine the basic paradigms from which those attitudes and behaviors flow.

-Each of us tends to think we see things as they are, that we are objective.
-But this is not the case.
 We see the world, not as it is, but as we are \-- or, as we are conditioned to see it.
 When we open our mouths to describe what we see, we in effect describe ourselves, our perceptions, our paradigms.
 When other people disagree with us, we immediately think something is wrong with them.
-But, as the demonstration shows, sincere, clearheaded people see things differently, each looking through the unique lens of experience.
+Sincere, clearheaded people see things differently, each looking through the unique lens of experience.

 The more aware we are of our basic paradigms, maps, or assumptions, and the extent to which we have been influenced by our experience, the more